Installieren Sie die genialokal App auf Ihrem Startbildschirm für einen schnellen Zugriff und eine komfortable Nutzung.

 Ihr gewünschter Artikel ist in 0 Buchhandlungen vorrätig - wählen Sie hier eine Buchhandlung in Ihrer Nähe aus:

 James Donnell has been fascinated with the Civil War ever since he made a visit to the Gettysburg battlefield in elementary school.
-He has studied Civil War history and tactics for twenty-five years.
-In that time, he has amassed a considerable library of military history in general and Civil War history in particular.
-In 2000, he retired from the U.S. Air Force and is currently living in southeast Virginia, where he spends his spare time touring the innumerable Civil War sites in the area.
+He has studied Civil War history and tactics for 25 years.
+In that time, he has amassed a considerable library of military history, in general, and Civil War history in particular.
+In 2000, he retired from the US Air Force, and is currently living in southeast Virginia, where he spends his spare time touring the innumerable Civil War sites in the area.

 Introduction Chronology Opposing commanders Opposing armies Opposing plans The campaign Aftermath The battlefield today Further reading Index